eic/tutorial-understanding-sim-output/_episodes/02-eicrecon.md

 ## Reconstruction workflow
 The ePIC reconsutrction framework `EICrecon` is maintained [on github](https://github.com/eic/eicrecon/).
 It process simulated hits from various detectors to reconstruct trajectory, PID, etc, and eventually reconstruct the simulated particle and physics observables at the vertex.
+In this section, we will use __track reconstruction__ as an example.
+Please refer to the Lehigh reconstruction workfest [presentations](https://indico.bnl.gov/event/20727/sessions/7433/#20240725) for reconstruction workflow of other systems.

 Each reconstruction step involves 3 components:
 - the algorithm,
 - the JOmniFactory where algorithm and data type are declared.
 - the factory generator to excute the algorithm.

-> in this section, we will use __track reconstruction__ as an example.
-Please refer to the Lehigh reconstruction workfest [presentations](https://indico.bnl.gov/event/20727/sessions/7433/#20240725) for reconstruction workflow of other systems.

 ### __Digitization__
   All simualted detector hits are digitized to reflect certain detector specs e.g. spatial and time resolution, and energy threshold.
 For example, the `VertexBarrelHits` from simulation are digitized through the `SiliconTrackerDigi` factory in `EICrecon/src/detectors/BVTX/BVTX.cc`: